duongchituan/Sales-And-Market-Expansion-Analysis-PowerBI-For-A-Global-Superstore/README.md

 ### Objective:
 ### 📖 What is this project about?

-- Provide a brief introduction to the project.
-Define the problem statement and why it is important.
-- Write in bullet point format

- _Example:_

- This project analyzes sales trends and inventory control using SQL and Power BI.
-The objective is
+This project provides a Power BI dashboard to support strategic decision-making.
+The objective is:

- - optimize stock levels & improve demand forecasting
- - reduce costs.
+- Understand company-wide sales performance

+- Identify top products & regions for market expansion

+- Support senior management in selecting strategic products

 ### 👤 Who is this project for?